 If you begin to worry about having a low milk supply because your baby is not gaining weight appropriately or is showing signs of dehydration, then contact your doctor.
 There are medications that your doctor can prescribe to help if you have an actual low supply.

 Are you having trouble with your milk supply?
-Leave me a comment below.
+How are you handling it?
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!